CeylonSpecial/etch-a-sketch/README.md

 About:
 This was my third project of The Odin Project's coursework.

+Assignment:
-The assignment was to create an online version of an Etch-A-Sketch using my newly acquired DOM manipulation skills.
+Create an online version of an Etch-A-Sketch using my newly acquired DOM manipulation skills.

 Objectives:
 -practice DOM manipulation